-- Prosthetics or orthotics - Durable medical equipment (for example, wheelchairs, hospital beds, walkers, crutches, and wigs for people with alopecia areata).
+Prosthetics or orthotics

+- Durable medical equipment (for example, wheelchairs, hospital beds, walkers, crutches, and wigs for people with hair loss due to any medical condition).
 Contact Customer Service for more information on coverage and benefit limits for wigs. - Repairs of medical equipment - Batteries for medical equipment - Some shoes, when custom molded or part of a leg brace - Oxygen and oxygen equipment - Medical supplies you need to take care of your illness, injury, or disability - Diabetic equipment and supplies - Nutritional/enteral products, when specific criteria are met - Incontinence products - Family planning supplies open access service.
 Refer to Family Planning Services in this section. - Augmentative communication devices, including electronic tablets - Allergen-reducing products (for eligible members under the age of 21 who are diagnosed as having poorly controlled asthma)